1MDB: The case that has riveted Malaysia

 The asset seizure by the US would be the largest ever by the Justice Department's anti-corruption unit.

 This is how the story has played out so far.

 What is the controversy about?

-It started to attract national attention in early 2015 when it missed payments for the $11bn (£7.1bn; €9.9bn) it owed to banks and bondholders.
+But it started to attract negative attention in early 2015 after it missed payments for some of the $11bn it owed to banks and bondholders.

-What do those involved say?
+What do people involved say?

 The BBC put Mr Najib's allegations to Mr Mahathir, who dismissed the claims.
 Instead, he called on the prime minister to show proof that he didn't pocket state funds.

-Swiss authorities opened criminal proceedings related to 1MDB on "suspected corruption of public foreign officials, dishonest management of public interests and money laundering".
+Swiss authorities have opened criminal proceedings related to 1MDB on "suspected corruption of public foreign officials, dishonest management of public interests and money laundering".